Unmonitored gateways cause wrong route-to

 Make sure that return_gateways_status() also returns all gateways that have monitoring disabled as up.

-#3 Updated by Seth Mos about 8 years ago
+#3 Updated by Seth Mos over 8 years ago

 Not sure what sort of interface configuration this applies to.